masesgroup/JCOBridge-Examples/CLR/CoreCLR/crossPlatformGUIExample/README.md

 > *dotnet run --framework netcoreapp3.1 --JVMPath:/usr/lib/jvm/default-jvm/lib/server/libjvm.so*
 >

+where framework can any of netcoreapp3.1, net5.0, net6.0.

 Here the execution on a Linux operating systems of the original template:

 ![Alt text](images/execution.gif?raw=true "Linux Execution")